 (possibly) a (short) list of typos and similar minor issues.

-They are described in more detail in my notes on how to write a paper.
+(they are also discussed in my notes on how to write a paper):

 Is the topic of the paper relevant to the conference or journal it has been submitted to?